-The outcomes of these crucial interactions may spell the difference between a customer no longer engaging your brand and them acting as ambassadors who will recommend it to their friends and relatives.
+The outcomes of these crucial customer interactions may spell the difference between a customer no longer engaging your brand and them acting as ambassadors who'll recommend it to their friends and relatives.

 8. Evaluate Your Brand Promise

-Customer journey mapping should reveal how your brand’s promises align with the customers’ actual experiences.
-It will also highlight any issues if you are falling short of those promises.
+Customer journey mapping should reveal how your brand’s promises align with the actual customers' experiences.
+It'll also highlight any issues if you're falling short of those promises.

 Effective customer journey maps show whether your customers believe that you are delivering.
 If not, it will also show how much their disappointment means in terms of increased expenses or lost sales.

 The length of time a customer spends in each stage of their journey will also be shown in a successful customer journey map.

 Does an average call take 15 minutes, or is it done in an hour?
 How long did it take for a customer to decide to purchase your products from the first time they interacted with your brand?

 Great customer journey maps recognize the importance of time in the customer experience.
 They build solutions with these considerations in mind.

 The overarching story that a customer journey map is telling should be obvious at first glance.
 An effective map, however, should also be designed to be studied with its nuances revealed once poured over.